Last updated on July 7, 2026

 Is rent up or down in Newark?

-Average rent prices in Newark have increased by 3% over the last month and have decreased by 9% since last year.
+Average rent prices in Newark have remained the same over the last month and have increased by 9% since last year.

 How does Newark rent compare to the national average?